movementkitchen/website/src/pages/index.md

 Are you a curious mind, interested in looking deeper into what might be causing your symptoms and determined to rebuild your strength and get back to an active lifestyle?

 Movement Kitchen bridges the gap between physiotherapy and strength and conditioning, bringing an athlete-level rehabilitation to anyone, especially women going through pregnancy, postnatal period, perimenopause and menopause.
 Rather than a one-off fix for your symptoms, we offer a personalised rehabilitation programme.

-We will work together to create a strategy and a realistic timeline of your return to the activities you love.
-Step by step, you can go back to jumping on a trampoline without leaking, running a marathon after the baby, lifting weights, going to yoga/Pilates, carrying children, skiing, surfing, climbing or whatever matters to you.
-My task is to break this goal into smaller achievable ones.

 Book your introductory session [here](https://calendly.com/movementkitchen/initial-assessment).